 Polysorbate 20– a surfactant, emulsifier, and ingredient in fragrance that is used in many cosmetic or personal care products.
 According to the Derm Review, “there are concerns about the presence of ethylene oxide in this ingredient.
 This is because the process of ethoxylation may lead to contamination with 1,4-dioxane, a potentially dangerous by-product.
 In fact, 1,4-dioxane is a known animal carcinogen that penetrates readily into the skin.
 This ingredient has also been linked with skin allergies.”

-Fragrance– just like laundry soap, companies aren’t required to disclose all ingredients so whatever is used for scent could be listed under just fragrance.
+Fragrance– just like laundry soap, companies aren’t required to disclose all ingredients on their product label so whatever is used for different scents could be listed under just fragrance.
 The problem is that the chemicals that make the fragrance often contain endocrine disruptors.
 Endocrine disruptors are just what they sound like, they are chemicals that negatively affect the endocrine system.
-These chemicals have been linked to problems such as some cancers, hormone issues, and lowered fertility, to name a few.
+These chemicals have been linked to human health issues such as some cancers, hormone issues, and lowered fertility, to name a few.

-Other ingredients to stay away from would be dyes, antibacterial ingredients such as triclosan, formaldehyde, DEA (DIETHANOLAMINE), MEA (MONOETHANOLAMINE), TEA (TRIETHANOLAMINE), ammonium sulphate, and sulphuric acid, just to name a few 😉
+Other ingredients to stay away from would be dyes, antibacterial ingredients such as triclosan, formaldehyde, DEA (DIETHANOLAMINE), MEA (MONOETHANOLAMINE), TEA (TRIETHANOLAMINE), ammonium sulfate, and sulphuric acid, just to name a few 😉

 Have a few questions on your quest to find the best natural dish soap?
 Let me see if I can help!